gunnarvoet/ctdproc/CONTRIBUTING.rst

    pre-commit install

-from the root of the xarray repository.
+from the root of the ctdproc repository.
 You can skip the pre-commit checks with ``git commit --no-verify``.